 Cyber security is a crucial element of the digital age.
 You may not notice it, but cyber-attacks happen every day to companies and individuals alike.
 We’ve got you covered with this detailed guide on the importance and benefits of cyber security, mitigation strategies and tips for protection against cyber attacks.

 Cybersecurity is a vast domain of study that includes secure system design and development and policies created to aid in mitigating cyber risks.
-It involves implementing security at every stage of the network life cycle – from creation to maintenance, and it covers the protection of government networks to personal computers.
+It involves implementing security at every stage of the network life cycle across the business – from creation to maintenance- and covers government networks’ protection to personal computers.

-In general, cyber security refers to protecting information from unauthorised access, change or destruction.
+Cyber security generally refers to protecting information (of a business, its customers, staff ) from unauthorised access, change or destruction.
 In a digital context, it can also refer to safeguarding personal and financial data and corporate intellectual property.

 You can read about the principles of information security here:

 Why do companies need cyber security?

 Cybersecurity is extremely important for everyone, companies and individuals alike.
 It has the power to protect you from viruses, malware, ransomware, data theft or loss through hacking etc. For businesses, it can mean protection against financial frauds like embezzlement by employees or customers illegally accessing company accounts information, leading to identity theft.

 As we advance into a digital world, you cannot stress the importance of cybersecurity.
 In 2017, there has been an increase in ransomware attacks, for instance, that have hit hospitals and schools, among other vital institutions, all over the United States alone, which can prove how crucial it is to invest in cyber security.

 Benefits of cyber security

 There are several cyber security advantages for companies and individuals alike.
 It can help you protect your digital assets like emails, financial data, passwords, and other sensitive information from falling into the wrong hands.